FAQ

 What is there to do on board?

-Lectures are led by the foremost experts in their field to allow you to fully immerse yourself in your surroundings, learning about the environment, flora, fauna, geology, climate and history of a destination.
+Attend one of our fascinating lectures, led by the foremost experts in their field, and learn about the environment, flora, fauna, geology, climate, and history of your visiting places.

 What is WiFi like on board?